National Zoological Park

-Lions, monkey and elephants.
+Lions, monkeys and elephants.
 Oh my!
 Located in Northwest Washington, D.C., The National Zoological Park features a variety of mammals, reptiles and amphibians.
-The stars of the show are the pandas...
+The stars of the show are the pandas....
 Read More

-Lions, monkey and elephants.
+Lions, monkeys and elephants.
 Oh my!
 Located in Northwest Washington, D.C., The National Zoological Park features a variety of mammals, reptiles and amphibians.
-The stars of the show are the pandas especially Bei Bei, who was born late last year.
-Fans will line the fences at their exhibit with large telephoto lenses to capture every panda movement.
-The best part is visitors get to see all of these unique animals from around the world for free.
+The stars of the show are the pandas.
+The newest cub is Xiao Qi Ji, known as "little miracle."
+Born in Aug.
+2020, he is already a huge favorite among visitors.
+Fans will line the fences at the panda exhibit with large telephoto lens to capture every movement.
+The best part is visitors get to see all of these unique animals from around the world for free (Yes.
+You read that right.)
 Make sure you wear good walking shoes because the 163-acre park has hills.
 Also, don't stand under the ropes when the orangutans are on the move.
 You will thank me later.
-METRO: Woodley Park/Zoo/Adams Morgan or Cleveland Park.
+Metro: Woodley Park/Zoo/Adams Morgan or Cleveland Park.

 3001 Connnecticut Ave NW